RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 During the processing of a request, the task moves through these states:

-- `received` - Request is received.
+- `received` - Request is received and awaits processing.
 - `processing-in-progress` - A dedicated worker is processing the request.
 - `processing-completed` - Request processing succeeded.
     A `response` segment is included with the task status JSON response.